benleolander/WDI-Project-1/readme.md

 ### Game Overview
 Space Invaders is a classic arcade game from the 80's.
 The player aims to shoot an invading alien armada, before it reaches the planet's surface using a mobile ship.

 The player can only move left or right.
-The aliens also move from left to right, and also down each time the reach the side of the screen.
+The aliens also move from left to right, and also down each time they reach the side of the screen.
 The aliens also periodically fire at the player.

 Once the player has destroyed a wave of aliens, the game starts again.
 The aim is to achieve the highest score possible before either being destroyed by the aliens, or allowing them to reach the planet's surface.